Buy Now, Pay Later for Lazaderm services. Learn more!

 If you have ever tried to find the perfect foundation, you might have heard of the Fitzpatrick test.

-Benefits of knowing your Fitzpatrick
+Benefits of knowing your skin color

-The Fitzpatrick test allows one to understand which treatments will work best and which treatments could cause unwanted side effects.
+The Fitzpatrick test allows one to understand which treatments will work best and which could cause unwanted side effects.
 By assessing the rating, one can determine what kind of results can be expected from an aesthetic treatment.
-Skin types IV-VI run a higher chance of pigmentation with treatments such as chemical peels, dermabrasion, or laser treatment.
+Skin types IV-VI run a higher chance of pigmentation with treatments such as chemical peels, microdermabrasion, or laser treatment.

-Quick Glance
+Quick Glance at the Skin Types

 Fitzpatrick Scale Quiz